GJaswin/qt-communicator/README.md

 ## Third-Party Libraries Used

-This project uses a few third-party libraries to enhance functionality where equivalent features were not natively available in Qt.
-Below is a list of libraries and justifications for their inclusion:
+This project uses Firebase through its REST API instead of a Firebase library SDK.
+This makes the app lightweight and very portable.

-### 1. **Firebase REST API (with JavaScript)**
+### **Firebase REST API (with JavaScript)**
    - **Reason**: Qt does not provide direct support for Firebase Authentication or Firestore Database.
 The Firebase REST API offers robust and easy-to-integrate APIs for authentication, database interaction, and real-time updates.
    - **Benefit**: Using the Firebase API simplifies backend management, allowing us to focus on frontend features.